 The Clark collection is best known for an extraordinary collection of French Impressionist paintings, which take their place within a wider ensemble of masterworks that date from the Renaissance to the late 19th century.
 The Clark continues to collect in the fields of paintings, sculpture, prints, drawings, and photographs as well as decorative arts including additions to its already extensive collection of British and American silver.
 A regular series of Institutional loan exhibitions are offered each year and the Clark's commitment to public education is centered on gallery talks for children and adults.
 These include studio art classes, outdoor family festivals, and lectures related to the collection and exhibitions.
 The performing arts programs – ranging from outdoor band concerts to folk and world music to the finest chamber performances – are offered year-round, as are film series, special tours, and more.

 Norman Rockwell Museum

-Norman Rockwell Museum is dedicated to art appreciation and education through new scholarship that illuminates Norman Rockwell's unique contributions Museum also exhibits the works of contemporary and past masters in an ongoing series of compelling artist showcases.
+The Norman Rockwell Museum is dedicated to art appreciation and education through new scholarship that illuminates Norman Rockwell's unique contributions.
+The museum also exhibits the works of contemporary and past masters in an ongoing series of compelling artist showcases.
 Previous exhibitions at the Museum have presented the work of Frederic Remington, Charles Schulz, Winslow Homer, Howard Pyle, J.C.
 Leyendecker, Maxfield Parrish, Rockwell Kent, Al Hirschfeld, Robert Weaver, David Macaulay, James Gurney, and others.
-Set on a picturesque 36-acre estate in Stockbridge, MA, the hometown of America's favorite artist, the Norman Rockwell Museum is one of the leading arts institutes of the Berkshires.
-Norman Rockwell Museum preserves and exhibits the world's largest collection of original art by America's favorite illustrator.
+Set on a picturesque 36-acre estate in Stockbridge, the hometown of America's favorite artist, the museum is one of the leading arts institutes of the Berkshires.
+The Norman Rockwell Museum preserves and exhibits the world's largest collection of original art by America's favorite illustrator.